skaegi/wip/developerworks-blog/custom-tool-integration.md

 When creating this custom tool we left the field **Additional properties** blank.
 This field contains free-form text and can be used as the basis of some pretty powerful yet simple tool integrations -- the topic of my next post.

+If you'd like more please take a look at the [custom tool documentation](https://console.ng.bluemix.net/docs/toolchains/toolchains_integrations.html#othertool)